Online Brand Impersonation Attacks Weaken Online Marketing Channels

 Cyber Risks & Threats | March 24, 2022

 This is a guest post from Allure Security, a leader in online brand protection-as-a-service.

 Marketers must evaluate the cost-effectiveness of everything they do to ensure they’re investing resources wisely.
 Unfortunately, a number of hazards on the internet make this more difficult.
-Click fraud reduces the ROI of campaign budgets and bots distort website metrics that make it harder to make good data-based decisions to improve conversions.
+Click fraud reduces the ROI of campaign budgets, and bots distort website metrics, making it harder to make good data-based decisions to improve conversions.
 Fake websites, deceptive social media profiles, and rogue websites also threaten businesses’ investments in their brand and online marketing channels.

 Marketers want to reach authentic human customers through their online marketing channels without scammers getting in the way and misdirecting their audience to scam websites via phony ads.